Juniper/contrail-kubernetes-docs/install/kubernetes/non-nested-kubernetes.md

 For you reference, see a sample common.env file with required bare minimum configurations here:  https://github.com/Juniper/contrail-container-builder/blob/master/kubernetes/sample_config_files/common.env.sample.non_nested_mode

+***NOTE: If Contrail Config API is not secured by keystone, please ensure AUTH_MODE and KEYSTONE_* variables are not configured/present while populating configuration in common.env***

 3. Generate the yaml file as following:
 ```
        cd <your contrail-container-build-repo>/kubernetes/manifests